stefanesser/twitter_giveaway_2016/README.md

 Feel free to use these scripts for whatever you want they are mostly based on the examples from the tweepy documentation.
 That being said you need to have tweepy installed for these scripts to work.
-Furtherwore you need to fill in keys.py with API keys that you get at https://apps.twitter.com/
+Furthermore you need to fill in keys.py with API keys that you get at https://apps.twitter.com/

 1. the more followers you have the longer the list generation takes due to twitter rate limits